brettz9/asyouwish/README.md

 AsYouWish.removePrivs(); // Only usable on current site
 ```

-Using the provided priv plugin for RequireJS, the API is similar,
+Using the provided priv plugin for RequireJS (which also
+of course requires RequireJS itself), the API is similar,
-with a difference with errors, and the need to prefix each
+with a difference with errors and a need to prefix each
 requested privilege with `priv!` (this is for the sake of
 harmony with RequireJS which can make non-privileged
 module inclusions as well which do not require a prefix):